rexcfnghk/sample-ecommerce/README.md

 The web application is preconfigured to run on port `8080` and the Microsoft SQL Server 2022 container is preconfigured to run on port `1433`.

-## Tests

-Unit tests can be run by `dotnet test SampleECommerce.Tests/SampleECommerce.Tests.csproj`.

-A happy path integration test case can be run by importing the [Postman](https://www.postman.com/) collection under `postman-collections/Sample ECommerce Happy Path Integration Test.postman_collection.json`).
-The variable `url` should be set to point to URL where the app is listening on.

 ## Features

 - Swagger UI at `/swagger`